Bidesiya (play): Story

 The play starts with a conversation between Bidesiya or Bidesi and Pyari Sundari(His wife), where Bidesiya adduces his will to leaving the village and going to Calcutta for earning.
 His wife tries to stop him but he doesn't stop.
 After going to Calcutta He doesn't come for years and the Pyari Sundari waits for him to return.

 One day a traveller (Batohiya) was going through the village, Pyari Sundari asks him to send her message to Bidesiya.
 When Batohiya reaches Calcutta he sees that Bidesiya has married to a woman named Saloni.
 Batohi tells him pyari's condition that how eagerly she has been waiting for him for years.
 Bidesiya realizes his mistake and decides to return home.
-Saloni asks him to not to go, but he returns to home.
+Saloni asks him not to go, but he returns to home.
 He reaches home and knocks on the door, his wife is scared, she asks who are you in fear, he says that I am your husband, she opens the door in fear and becomes unconscious upon seeing her husband standing in front.
 Saloni also comes behind Bidesiya to his village and says what will she do without him.
 At last Pyari also accepts Saloni as her Sautan.